Brooke Burke: Entrepreneurial ventures

 In 2007, Burke founded and launched BabooshBaby.com, the online store for her popular post-pregnancy belly wraps Tauts.
-Brooke later developed Baboosh Body, a fitness product (belly wrap) made to trim the tummy.
+Burke later developed Baboosh Body, a fitness product (belly wrap) made to trim the tummy.

 In 2011, she launched the online community for mothers, ModernMom.com, of which she remains the co-CEO.

 In 2012, Burke brought her own personal brand of fitness workouts to consumers via a DVD series with Sony Pictures Home Entertainment.
 The four DVD series consisted of Transform Your Body with Brooke Burke: Strength & Condition, Transform Your Body with Brooke Burke: Tone & Tighten, Brooke Burke Body: Sexy Abs, and Brooke Burke Body: 30-Day Slimdown.

 Inspired by her dedication to promote women's awareness of the importance of physical and mental health, Brooke's next fitness project was to create her signature "Booty Burn" workout which she personally teaches in her hometown of Malibu, California.
 In 2017, Burke launched Brooke Burke Body, a fitness lifestyle app.

-On May 17, 2022, it was announced that Brooke Burke Body had teamed up with LaPlage Wellness Retreat, with Burke being named Creative Director of Operations.
-In her new role, Burke will create and facilitate holistic wellness retreats that combine the experience of Brooke Burke Body with the one-of-a-kind unique and life-changing experiences for which La Plage Wellness is famous.

 Books

-Burke wrote her first book "The Naked Mom: A Modern Mom's Fearless Revelations, Savvy Advice, and Soulful Reflections" in 2011.
+Burke wrote her first book, The Naked Mom: A Modern Mom's Fearless Revelations, Savvy Advice, and Soulful Reflections, in 2011.
 In it, she reflects on motherhood, Hollywood, romance, and the challenges of creating a blended family.
-In 2016, she co-authored her second book, "Chicken Soup for the Soul: The Joy of Less", a guide to simplifying your life with Amy Newmark.
+In 2016, she co-authored her second book, Chicken Soup for the Soul: The Joy of Less, a guide to simplifying your life, with Amy Newmark.